 Before purchasing any kind of machine, it’s best to find out whether it’s worth it or not.
 Of course, you wouldn’t want to waste your hard-earned cash on a piece of equipment that’s just not worth it.
 When it comes to purchasing a log splitter, the advantages can outweigh the drawbacks quite significantly.

 Although any log splitter will require you pay for both the machine and regular maintenance, the log splitter can pay for itself a few times over in its first few uses.

-In this article, we’ll look at the eight major benefits of using a log splitter when cutting your firewood.
+Here we’ll look at the nine major benefits of using a log splitter when cutting your firewood.